What are canary birds?

-The humble canary is the most popular pet bird in the world out the 8,700 or so species of modern birds, ranging in size from the huge flightless ostrich to the tiny hummingbird.
-Known through its scientific name, Serinus canaria or Fringilla canaria, is found in a rich choice of colours and shapes.
+Canary birds are the most popular pet bird in the world out the 8,700 or so species of modern birds, ranging in size from the huge flightless ostrich to the tiny hummingbird.
+Known through its scientific name, Serinus canaria or Fringilla canaria, canaries are found in a rich choice of colours and shapes.

 Related wild sub-species of canaries still can be found throughout Europe and parts of Asia, and ornithologists - professional bird scientists - have divided canaries into various groups.

-The most important canary to the aviculturist, of course, is the one from the Canary Islands or Madeira, islands off the west coast of North Africa in the Atlantic Ocean.
+The most famous canary is of course, the one from the Canary Islands or Madeira - islands off the west coast of North Africa in the Atlantic Ocean.
 The colour of this wild bird is mainly olive green, broken with a number of greyish brown (hen) or yellowish (cock) stripes.
 The yellow in the males is not very obvious and certainly no basis for comparison with current yellow canaries.

 He became fascinated by the songs of the wild canaries and began to build small cages in his spare time.
 These he began to fill with canaries and ship them to Spain in Spanish vessels.
 Thus, Spain would have been the pioneer country in caged canaries.

 This story must be accepted for what it is worth, though it really does not matter whether it is believed.
 It is certain, however, that during the sixteenth and seventeenth centuries, canaries already were being bred in several places.
 They are also alleged to have been bred in large numbers in Spain during the fifteenth century.